MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 Summer Semester

-21W.892 Internship (12 units, required regardless of whether the student did an internship during spring semester)
+21W.892 Internship (12 units, required regardless of whether the student did an internship during the spring semester)

 The Advanced Science Writing Seminar